klmnden/azure-docs.tr-tr/articles/active-directory/user-help/user-help-auth-app-add-non-ms-account.md

 ### <a name="turn-on-two-factor-verification"></a>İki aşamalı doğrulamayı açmak

-1. Bilgisayarınızda, Git https://myaccount.google.com/signinoptions/two-step-verification/enroll-welcomeseçin **Başlarken**ve ardından kimlik bilgilerinizi doğrulayın.
+1. Bilgisayarınızda Git https://myaccount.google.com/signinoptions/two-step-verification/enroll-welcomeseçin **Başlarken**ve ardından kimlik bilgilerinizi doğrulayın.

 2. Kişisel Google hesabınız için iki aşamalı doğrulamayı açmak için sayfadaki adımları izleyin.